 An additional diode is required in this regulator configuration.
 Diode D1 is used to isolate input voltage ripple or noise from coupling through the C{IN} capacitor to the output, under light or no load conditions.
-Also, this diode isolation changes the topology to closely resemble a buck configuration thus providing good closed loop stability.
-A Schottky diode is recommended for low input voltages, (because of its lower voltage drop) but for higher input voltages, a 1N5400 diode could be used.
+Also, this diode isolation changes the topology to closely resemble a buck configuration, thus providing good closed-loop stability.
+TI recommends a Schottky diode for low input voltages, (because of its lower voltage drop) but for higher input voltages, a IN5400 diode could be used.

 Because of differences in the operation of the inverting regulator, the standard design procedure is not used to select the inductor value.
-In the majority of designs, a $68-\mu H$, 1.5-A inductor is the best choice.
+In the majority of designs, a $33-\mu H$, 3.5-A inductor is the best choice.
 Capacitor selection can also be narrowed down to just a few values.
 Using the values shown in Figure 21 provides good results in the majority of inverting designs.

 This type of inverting regulator can require relatively large amounts of input current when starting up, even with light loads.
-Input currents as high as the LM2598 current limit (approximately 1.5 A) are required for 2 ms or more, until the output reaches its nominal output voltage.
+Input currents as high as the LM2599 current limit (approximately 4.5 A) are needed for 2 ms or more, until the output reaches its nominal output voltage.
 The actual time depends on the output voltage and the size of the output capacitor.
 Input power sources that are current limited or sources that can not deliver these currents without getting loaded down, may not work correctly.
-Because of the relatively high start-up currents required by the inverting topology, the soft-start feature shown in Figure 21 is recommended.
+Because of the relatively high startup currents required by the inverting topology, the soft-start feature shown in Figure 21 is recommended.